microsoft/ebpf-for-windows/.internal/vm-extension/README.md

 >IMPORTANT: ensure that all the VM Extension Handler's PowerShell scripts in the "`\scripts`" folder, are code-signed before zipping the package.
 The signing can be done through the [ESRP portal](https://portal.esrp.microsoft.com/), using the "`Legacy COPS 400`" certificate (aka `CP-230012`), which is recommended [here - "Parameters for signing task"](https://eng.ms/docs/cloud-ai-platform/azure-edge-platform-aep/aep-engineering-systems/productivity-and-experiences/onebranch-platform-services/onebranch/signing/containerbuildsigning).

-1. Once you have the eBPF redistributable package to be released from the CI/CD pipeline, create the VM Extension ZIP file by executing the following PowerShell script from the `.azure` folder:

-    ```PS
-    PS> .\create-zip-package.ps1 -versionNumber <x.y.z.p> -ebpfBinPackagePath "<full path to the eBPF binaries root from the eBPF Redist package>" -zipDestinationFolder "<full path to the destination folder for the ZIP package file>"

-    # Example: creating the package for eBPF v0.9.1, with the extension handler patch v1 for that eBPF version -> v0.9.1.1
-    PS> .\create-zip-package.ps1 -versionNumber "0.9.1.1" -ebpfBinPackagePath "D:\work\_scratch\v0.9.1" -zipDestinationFolder "D:\work\_scratch"
-    ```

-    The resulting ZIP file will be named after the following format:
+1. The VM Extension package is automatically created by the mscodehub's CI/CD pipeline, and is located in the CI/CD's artifacts folder, named after the following format:

     ```bash
+    <publisher>.<extension name>.<version>.zip
-    <publisher>.<extension name>.<version>.zip # e.g.: Microsoft.EbpfForWindows.EbpfForWindows.0.9.1.1.zip
+    # e.g.: Microsoft.EbpfForWindows.EbpfForWindows.0.11.0.1.zip
     ```
     where:

     - `<publisher>` is the publisher name, i.e. `Microsoft.EbpfForWindows`.
     - `<extension name>` is the extension name, i.e. `EbpfForWindows`.
-    - `<version>` is the VM Extension version, conventionally matching its first 3 digits with the eBPF version, e.g. `0.9.1.1` (`<MajorVersion.MinorVersion.PatchVersion.HotfixVersion>`, which we overlap with the `<Major.Minor.Patch>` versioning for eBPF).
+    - `<version>` is the VM Extension version, conventionally matching its first 3 digits with the eBPF version, e.g. `0.11.0.1` (`<MajorVersion.MinorVersion.PatchVersion.HotfixVersion>`, which we overlap with the `<Major.Minor.Patch>` versioning for eBPF).

 1. Upload the zip file into the Azure Blob Container named "`ebpf-vm-extension-artifacts`" (see [Prerequisites](#prerequisites)).